Principal Investigator is a university employee who has a Full-Time position that includes:

 be incurred by a prudent person under the circumstances prevailing at the time the

 decision was made to incur the cost.
-The question of reasonableness is particularly
+Reasonableness is particularly important when

-important when the non-Federal entity is predominantly federally-funded.
-In determining
+the non-Federal entity is predominantly federally funded.
+In determining the reasonableness

-reasonableness of a given cost, consideration must be given to:
+of a given cost, consideration must be given to the following:

 - Whether the cost is of a type generally recognized as ordinary and necessary for the